cbedwards/butterflyGamSims/README.md

 initiate parallel processing.
 At default (`nthreads = NULL`), code will continue to use serial processing as before.

+As of 10/12/23, **butterflyGamSims** now supports populations with exponential growth / decline *and* lognormal stochasticity (implemented as process error).

 ### Motivation

 In ecology and in conservation biology, understanding the population